Remuneration of Directors (Excluding Independent Directors)

 -

-Performance-based share remuneration (medium- and long-term incentives)
+Performance-based share remuneration (long-term incentives)

 -